-The Company is comprised of Spire Global, Inc. (United States or U.S.) and its wholly owned subsidiaries Spire Global UK Limited (United Kingdom or U.K.), Spire Global Luxembourg S.a.r.l.
+The Company is comprised of Spire Global, Inc. (United States or U.S.) and its wholly owned subsidiaries Spire Global UK Limited (United Kingdom or U.K.), Spire Global Luxembourg S.a.r.I.
 (Luxembourg), Spire Global Singapore Pte.
 Ltd. (Singapore), Spire Global Australia Pty.
-Ltd., and Spire Global Canada Acquisition Corp.
+Ltd. (Australia), and Spire Global Canada Acquisition Corp.
 (Canada).
 Spire Global Canada Acquisition Corp. is the sole owner of exactEarth Ltd. (Canada) ("exactEarth"), which in turn is the sole owner of exactEarth Europe Ltd. (England and Wales).
-The Company currently operates offices in eight locations: San Francisco, Boulder, Washington D.C.
-(U.S.), Glasgow (U.K.), Oxfordshire (U.K.), Luxembourg, Cambridge, Ontario, and Singapore.
+The Company currently operates offices in eight locations: San Francisco (U.S.), Boulder (U.S.), Washington D.C.
+(U.S.), Glasgow (U.K.), Oxfordshire (U.K.), Luxembourg, Cambridge (U.K.), Ontario (Canada), and Singapore.

-On August 16, 2021 (the "Closing Date"), Spire Global Subsidiary, Inc. (formerly known as Spire Global, Inc.) ("Legacy Spire") closed its previously announced merger with NavSight Holdings, Inc. ("NavSight"), a special purpose acquisition company, pursuant to the terms of the Business Combination Agreement, dated as of February 28, 2021, by and among Spire, NavSight, NavSight Merger Sub, Inc., a wholly owned subsidiary of NavSight Merger Sub"), and Peter Platzer, Theresa Condor, Jeroen Cappaert, and Joel Spark (collectively, the "Legacy Spire Founders," and such agreement, the "Merger Agreement").
-As a result, NavSight Merger Sub merged with and into Legacy Spire, the separate corporate existence of NavSight Merger Sub cased, and Legacy Spire continued as the surviving corporation and a wholly owned subsidiary of NavSight (the "Merger," and such consummation, the "Closing").
-NavSight then changed its name to Spire Global, Inc. (together with its consolidated subsidiary, "New Spire") and Legacy Spire changed its name to Spire Global Subsidiary, Inc.
+On August 16, 2021 (the "Closing Date"), Spire Global Subsidiary, Inc. (formerly known as Spire Global, Inc.) ("Legacy Spire") closed its previously announced merger with NavSight Holdings, Inc. ("NavSight"), a special purpose acquisition company, pursuant to the terms of the Business Combination Agreement, dated as of February 28, 2021, by and among Spire, NavSight, NavSight Merger Sub, Inc., a wholly owned subsidiary of NavSight ("NavSight Merger Sub"), and Peter Platzer, Theresa Condor, Jeroen Cappaert, and Joel Spark (collectively, the "Legacy Spire Founders," and such agreement, the "Merger Agreement").
+As a result, NavSight Merger Sub merged with and into Legacy Spire, the separate corporate existence of NavSight Merger Sub ceased, and Legacy Spire continued as the surviving corporation and a wholly owned subsidiary of NavSight (the "Merger," and such consummation, the "Closing").
+NavSight the changed its name to Spire Global, Inc. (together with its consolidated subsidiary, "New Spire") and Legacy Spire changed its name to Spire Global, Inc. (together with its consolidated subsidiary, "New Spire").

-In November 2021, the Company acquired exactEarth, a leading provider of global maritime vessel data for ship tracking and maritime situational awareness solutions in Canada for a combination of cash and Spire stock ("Acquisition").
+In November 2021, the Company acquired exactEarth, a leading provider of global maritime vessel data for ship tracking and maritime situational awareness solutions in Canada, for a combination of cash and Spire stock (the "Acquisition").
 The Acquisition was accounted for as a business combination.